kosteklvp/micronaut-harvests/README.md

 # Micronaut Harvest Example

 This is a Micronaut application written in Java.
 It uses HTTP Methods to operate on Fruit and Vegetable repositories.
-This is a completed example of this [MicroStream guide](https://guides.micronaut.io/latest/micronaut-microstream-persistence-gradle-java.html).
+This is a completed service example of this [MicroStream guide](https://guides.micronaut.io/latest/micronaut-microstream-persistence-gradle-java.html).

 ## Used technologies/tools